sshiple/Pong-Project/README.md

 ### Generalization:
      The games has all the usual components of most games.
 A game loops that runs until the player wants to quit, handles that the player can control and a main objective for the player to obtain.

+## Instructions:
+Run the program with "python3 pong.py".
+This is a 2 player game, so Player 1 will control the left handle with 'w' and 's', and Player 2 will control the right side with the up and down arrow keys.